Packing List for Kenya

 Backpack or daypack

 A daypack can be a useful item to carry when traveling in Kenya.
 A daypack will allow you to carry your essentials, such as water, snacks, and a camera, during your adventures in Kenya.
-Features like multiple compartments and side pockets can help keep your gear organized, easily accessible and keep your valuables close to you and out of sight.

 Light rain jacket

 Kenya has two rainy seasons, from March to May and from October to December.
 Therefore, it is essential to pack a light rain jacket or poncho to protect yourself from unexpected rain showers.
-Consider a rain jacket that is lightweight and packable, so it can be easily stowed in your daypack when not in use.

 Conclusion